Yoga is an incredibly diverse form of exercise, with lots of styles to choose from to suit any fitness level and taste.

 – The Complete Guide To Yin Yoga by Bernie Clark

 – Yin Yoga Principles & Practice by Paul Grilley

 – A Journey Into Yin Yoga by Travis Eliot

 Keeping a healthy mind

-For more on the art and benefits of slowing down, why not try these 8 Tai Chi and Qi Gong routines with our very own Sifu Paul Nathan, or read up on the wonderful benefits of meditation.
+For more on the art and benefits of slowing down, why not try these 11 Tai Chi and Qi Gong routines with Sifu Paul Nathan, or learn about how meditation can benefit your workout regime.